olegkovalyov/nest-microservices/docs/architecture.md

 The educational platform is a microservices architecture built with NestJS.
 The system consists of several independent services that communicate through an API Gateway and message broker.

+> **Note:** The single entry point for the application is the `api-orchestrator` service, which acts as the unified API gateway for all clients.

 ## Architectural Decisions

 ### 1. Monorepo